rpoleski/MulensModel/examples/example_16/TO_DO.md

 - settings['input_file_root'] = input_file_root - in final function and use it for default output files names
 - EMCEE: posterior output: 1) add log(prior), 2) add chi2 or equivalent, 3) add option to add fluxes
 - EMCEE: print number of models calculated
+- MN: for multimode version add option to print statistics of all modes combined
 - MN: separate corner plot for each mode (requires same shift to be used in _shift_t_0_in_samples())
 - periodic variables - suggest it for alpha, x_caustic_X
 - check if data files exist